Insurance

 • Limited heat loss as the technology heats objects rather than air

-• Quick to heat up persons/objects, as opposed to technologies that require the heating of large spaces
+• Quick to heat persons/objects, as opposed to technologies that require the heating of large spaces

 • Can provide a cost-effective means of ensuring a comfortable environment for building occupants

-• Can be used to provide the sole means of heating, or to supplement other more traditional heating provision.
+• It can be used to provide the sole means of heating or to supplement other, more traditional heating provisions.

 There are two main types of Infrared heating technologies, known as Near Infrared (NIR) and Far Infrared (FIR).
 While both operate using the same basic principles, the use of Near Infrared (NIR) is not considered appropriate or safe to use in an environment such as a church or public building for safety reasons.
 Only Far Infrared (FIR) heaters should be used in these environments.